-Another striking feature of this graph is that the number of deaths has not increased in a meaningful way since the 8th March 2021.
+Another striking feature of this graph is that the number of deaths has not increased in a meaningful way between March and August 2021.
 We saw a huge increase in cases but no corresponding increase in death or hospitalisation.
 Our government tells us that this is because of the vaccine however, after looking at the data it’s clear to see that this is because the vast majority of new cases are being found in the under 50’s who are not at risk.
-Even at the middle of July where all adult age groups are at least 58% vaccinated we still see an increase in cases in the under 50’s with no sign of an increase in death a clear sign of a casedemic.
+Even during the middle of July where all adult age groups are at least 58% vaccinated we still see an increase in cases predominantly in the under 50’s with no sign of an increase in death a clear sign of a casedemic.

 What’s Driving What